-the prestigious EQualiites Award in recognition of their work to promote equality throughout the school.
-The EQualities Award is a national scheme aimed at all schools who want to demonstrate their commitment to equality of opportunity and raise outcomes for all learners regardless of gender, disability, faith and ethnicity, sexual identity and socio-economic disadvantage.
+We are proud that we have the prestigious EQualites Award in recognition of our work to promote equality throughout the school.
+The EQualities Award is a national scheme aimed at all schools who want to demonstrate their commitment to equality of opportunity and raise outcomes for all learners and members of staff regardless of age, disability, sex, race, religion or belief, sexual orientation, gender reassignment, marriage and civil partnership, and pregnancy and maternity.
 The promotion of pupils’ spiritual, moral, social and cultural development is a core feature of the audit, which also focuses on safeguarding, bullying and the promotion of fundamental British values.

 Equality and Diversity and Alwoodley

 At Alwoodley we believe that every child has the right to equality of outcome and

 to achieve their full potential.
 In order to achieve equity we embrace the principles of fairness, social justice, inclusion, global citizenship and community cohesion.
 We welcome our responsibilities under the Equality Act 2010.
 Our Equality Policy and Scheme follows local authority recommendations.

 At Alwoodley we believe that positive actions are fundamental in ensuring all stakeholders in our school have equal chance to achieve, participate and fulfil

 their roles in school and the wider community.
 Equality for all helps us to develop

 a sense of identity, social justice and to be successful as individuals, as a school